MisoAI/miso-sdk-docs/sites/client-sdk/page/answers/ask/workflow.md

 Note that all event listeners and configurations on the context will still be available after the reset, so you don't need to reinitialize the context.

-If you use an older version of SDK, try the following:
+If your SDK version is older than `1.12.3`, try the following:

 ```js
 client.ui.asks.reset({ events: false });